 EN 500 3 hrs.
 TEACHING WRITING This course stresses improvement in writing for in-service teachers.
 The course is for both elementary and secondary teachers from all disciplines.
 Enrollment is limited to participants in the Alcorn Writing Project Summer Writing Institute.
 EN 501 3 hrs.
 THEORY AND PRACTICE OF COMPOSITION An examination of recent research and writing on the art of composition, concerning the relation of the composing process to grammar instruction; intensive practice in many types of composition.
 Pre-requisite: graduate standing or permission of department chairperson.

 EN 502 3 hrs.
 METHODS AND PRINCIPLES OF LITERARY ANALYSIS An overview and application of the fundamental aspects of the major genres of imaginative literature and a study of approaches in literary criticism.
 The place of literature in the curriculum and in the life of the student is emphasized.
 EN 503 3 hrs.
-THE STRUCTURE OF MODERN ENGLISH The fundamentals of linguistic analysis, with some attention to Southern and African- American speech patterns; also some attention to the role of linguistics in the secondary school.
+THE STRUCTURE OF MODERN ENGLISH The fundamentals of linguistic analysis, with some attention to Southern and African-American speech patterns; also some attention to the role of linguistics in the secondary school.
 Pre-requisite: graduate standing or permission of department chairperson.
 EN 511 3 hrs.
 SEMINAR IN ENGLISH LITERATURE The intensive study of a selected genre, theme, or author in English literature, with close collaboration between instructor and students in defining the area of study.
-Pre- requisite: graduate standing or permission of department chairperson.
+Pre-requisite: graduate standing or permission of department chairperson.
 EN 521 3 hrs.
 THE LITERARY HISTORY OF ENGLISH An examination of English literature against the background of major political, social, and intellectual developments in England and Europe.
 Pre-requisite: graduate standing or permission of departmental chairperson.
 EN 522 3 hrs.
 THE LITERARY HISTORY OF THE UNITED STATES A study of American literature as it reflects and is affected by America's early settlement, revolution, Civil War, and rise to the position of world power.
 Pre-requisite: graduate standing or permission of department chairperson.
 EN 560 3 hrs.
 PROBLEMS IN ENGLISH A course providing for directed independent studies on particular aspects of language, literature, or pedagogy.
 Pre-requisite: graduate standing or permission of department chairperson.
+EN 561 3 hrs.
+SPECIAL TOPICS IN LITERATURE A seminar course focusing on an area of literature specified by the facultu amd ranging across historical periods and genres.
+EN 562 3 hrs.
+SPECIAL TOPICS IN TEACHING ENGLISH A seminar course focusing on literature with an emphasis on best practices of teaching literature in the secondary classroom.
 EN 585 3 hrs.
 METHODS OF TEACHING ENGLISH This course presents the methods of teaching English in the secondary school, placing emphasis upon the integration of the curriculum and the individual in a democracy.
 It seeks to provide experiences leading to the creation of dynamic classroom conditions for effective teaching - essentially a special methods course dealing with techniques and procedures on the high school level.
-Students will be required to prepare teaching units, lesson plans, examinations.
+Students will be required to prepare teaching units, lesson plans, and examinations.